ZachDorm/ZachDorm.github.io/README.md

 # Zach Dorminey
 My name is Zach Dorminey.
-I am a Master's student in Geography at the Department of Geography and Sustainability at the [University of Tennessee, Knoxville](https://utk.edu).
+I am a Master's student in Geography at the Department of Geography and Sustainability at the [University of Tennessee, Knoxville](https://utk.edu) (UTK).
 I am focusing on quantitative methods in geographical information systems (GIS).

 ## Background
-I am from Morgantown, West Virginia where I grew up and went to college at [West Virginia University](https://www.wvu.edu/).
+I am from Morgantown, West Virginia where I grew up and went to college at [West Virginia University](https://www.wvu.edu/) (UTK).
 I graduated from WVU with a BS in Civil Engineering and worked for about 2 years in the industry.
 After exploring some opportunities in geography, I decided to go back to school and pursue in-depth geographical methods.

 ## Teaching
 In my time at UTK I have worked as a Graduate Teaching Assistant, serving as a TA for GEOG 131 and GEOG 132.